-Current cancer treatments that block angiogenesis
+Cancer treatments that block angiogenesis

 Side effects of angiogenesis inhibitors

-- What clinical trials are open to me?
+- Which clinical trials are options for me?